Prethermalization and entanglement dynamics in interacting topological pumps: Numerical Simulations

 {\bf One-body Observables:} Time traces of the current and natural orbital occupations in a system in the topologically-nontrivial driving regime are shown in Fig.~\ref{fig:current_occupation} (see caption for parameter values).
 As anticipated, the current quickly approaches and then fluctuates around the universal value of $0.5/T$ characteristic of a half-filled band with winding number $w_{\rm R} = 1$ in the quasisteady regime (panel a).
 On a similar timescale $\tau_{\rm intra}$ of a few driving periods, the populations of 16 natural orbitals coalesce around the value 0.5, while the remaining 16 natural orbital populations remain close to zero, see Fig.~\ref{fig:current_occupation}b.
 (Here $N = 16$ is the number of unit cells of the system.)
 We have confirmed that the 16 natural orbitals with populations near 0.5 have nearly unit overlap with the states in the right-moving band of the system in the absence of interactions.
 Interestingly, the populations of the remaining 16 natural orbitals display periodic spikes (repeating once per driving cycle).
 These spikes indicate that, within each driving cycle, the system builds up -- and then eliminates -- additional correlations that cannot be described by projecting into {\it any} single band.

-In the presence of disorder, which relieves the conservation of crystal momentum, the fluctuations of the current around the quasisteady state value of $0.5/T$ are dramatically reduced (Fig.~\ref{fig:current_occupation}a).
-It is natural thus to ask how disorder affects other aspects of the quasisteady state, including its stability.
+We expect that such reversible interband mixing by inter-particle interactions arises due to the periodic modulation of the instantaneous band gap and interaction matrix elements throughout the driving cycle.
+Interestingly, in this topologically nontrivial regime the times of maximal mixing correspond to times where the instantaneous Wannier orbitals straddle the bonds between adjacent unit cells (cf.~discussion of entanglement entropy below); we surmise that an enhanced interaction probability at these times is thus responsible for the spike.